-Use Oracle Studio to maintain daemon and daemon workspace parameters to control the allocation of server processes and their management in a pool.
+Use Oracle Studio to maintain the daemon and the daemon workspace parameters to control the allocation of server processes and their management in a pool.

 You can also have several daemon workspace configurations.
-This lets you create individual workspaces for use with different adapters or CDC adapters.
+This lets you create individual workspaces for use with different adapters.

-Adding a New Daemon Workspace Configuration
+7.1.1 Adding a New Daemon Workspace Configuration